 The Judicial Council will make and retain a record of the hearing.
 After all presentations are complete, the council will deliberate and arrive at a decision.
 The Judicial Council may uphold or dismiss the charges and/or impose disciplinary sanctions, case by case, as listed on the following page.

 The decision must be reached by a 2/3 vote of the Judicial Council.
 The Judicial Council will promptly send the student(s) charged a written copy of the final decision.

 Administrative sanctions for violations in accordance with the Student Code of Conduct include, but are not limited to:

 An admonition is a verbal warning that a studentís conduct is improper or violates the collegeís rules or regulations, coupled with a direction to cease and desist.

 This is a formal written notice that the student has engaged in improper conduct and warning that subsequent violations may result in more severe disciplinary action.

-The College may require reimbursement by transfer of property, money, or services to FIT in an amount not in excess of the damage or loss incurred.
+The college may require reimbursement by transfer of property, money, or services to FIT or member of the FIT community in an amount not in excess of the damage or loss incurred.

 Educational Sanctions are meant to help students learn from their mistakes.
 The authorized FIT officer may require that the student perform community service or participate in a project or activity, either within or outside the college, during a period and in a manner consistent with the nature and severity of the violation(s).